aragaoi/handy-timer/README.md

 The release process works in two stages:

 #### **Release Workflow (`release.yml`)**
+- ✅ Runs tests and builds the application
 - ✅ Bumps the version in `package.json` and `package-lock.json`
+- ✅ Generates changelog from commits since last release
 - ✅ Creates a git commit with the version bump
 - ✅ Creates a git tag with the new version
 - ✅ Pushes changes and tags to the repository
-- ✅ Builds the application
-- ✅ Generates changelog from commits since last release
 - ✅ Creates a GitHub release with dynamic changelog
-- ✅ Deploys to GitHub Pages

 #### **Deploy Workflow (`deploy.yml`)**
-- ✅ Runs tests on every push to main branch
-- ✅ Deploys to GitHub Pages after tests pass
+- ✅ Deploys to GitHub Pages when a release tag is pushed

 ### Workflows